dragonhunt02/dokku-cockroach/README.md

-cockroach:backup-unschedule <service>              # unschedule the backup of the cockroach service cockroach:backup-unset-encryption <service>        # unset encryption for future backups of the cockroach service cockroach:backup-unset-public-key-encryption <service> # unset GPG Public Key encryption for future backups of the cockroach service cockroach:ca-export <-> <->                        # export service CA keys to directory and remove private key from service cockroach:ca-import <-> <->                        # import service CA keys ('ca.key' and 'ca.crt') from directory cockroach:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
+cockroach:backup-unschedule <service>              # unschedule the backup of the cockroach service cockroach:backup-unset-encryption <service>        # unset encryption for future backups of the cockroach service cockroach:backup-unset-public-key-encryption <service> # unset GPG Public Key encryption for future backups of the cockroach service cockroach:ca-export <service> <dest-path> <flags>  # export service CA keys to directory and remove private key from service cockroach:ca-import <service> <src-path>           # import service CA keys ('ca.key' and 'ca.crt') from directory cockroach:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
-cockroach:connect <service>                        # connect to the service via the cockroach connection tool cockroach:create <service> [--create-flags...]     # create a cockroach service cockroach:destroy <service> [-f|--force]           # delete the cockroach service/data/container if there are no links left cockroach:enter <service>                          # enter or run a command in a running cockroach service container
+cockroach:connect <service> <cockroach-flags>      # connect to the service via the cockroach connection tool cockroach:create <service> [--create-flags...]     # create a cockroach service cockroach:destroy <service> [-f|--force]           # delete the cockroach service/data/container if there are no links left cockroach:enter <service>                          # enter or run a command in a running cockroach service container